 - What are the points to remember for formula feeding?

-When your infant cannot have breast milk, you can give them formula milk as recommended by the pediatrician.
+Breastmilk is the best option for an infant.
+But in some cases, you may not be able to breastfeed due to several reasons such as health issues, unavailability or lack of breastmilk.
+In such cases, you may give them formula milk as recommended by the pediatrician.
 Ideal amounts of formula should be given to the baby, at regular intervals, every day to ensure that he or she gets the required nourishment.

 How Much Formula Does Your Baby Need?

 The quantity of formula required by your baby depends on their age and weight.
 But do not start formula feeds before talking to a doctor, and only feed as per their recommendations.

 Formula feeding as per baby’s age

 The following formula feeding chart gives the quantity of prepared formula a baby needs and the number of times they need it in a day (1):

 |Age of the baby||Quantity of formula per day||Total number of feeds in a day|

 |1 month||12-32oz (355-946ml)||6-8 times|